gpuweb/cts/src/manual/README.txt

 Many of these test may be HTML pages rather than using the harness.

-Add informal notes here on possible stress tests.
+Add informal notes here on possible manual tests.

 - Suspending or hibernating the machine.
 - Manually crashing or relaunching the browser's GPU process.